ariesbabu/ocp-gitp/docs/workloads_on_ocp/ocp_k10.md

 4. Click on **Save**

-5. Kasten will do a validation and the profile will be available in the **Settings** > **Locations** page
+5. Kasten will do a verification and the profile will be available in the **Settings** > **Locations** page

     :::note

-    If there are validation errors, please go back to checking all the input parameters for creating location profile
+    If there are verification errors, please go back to checking all the input parameters for creating location profile

     :::